Neve Tzedek's Alleys Tel Aviv

 Neve Tzedek History

-The first Jewish neighborhood was built outside the Old City of Jaffa, when the neighborhood was established, it was a Jewish-Eastern and Yemeni neighborhood and the few Ashkenazis who were considered inferior among the residents of the neighborhood.
+The first Jewish neighborhood was built outside the Old City of Jaffa, when the neighborhood was established, it was a Jewish-Eastern and Yemeni neighborhood, and the few Ashkenazis were considered inferior among the residents of the neighborhood.

 For years, the neighborhood prospered as its surroundings grew Tel Aviv, the first modern Hebrew city.
 From the 1950s until the 1980s, the neighborhood was abandoned and became an area not worth living in with houses that were about to collapse and these were years of neglect and disintegration.
 Since the early 1980s, Neve Tzedek has slowly become, thanks in large part to the establishment of the Suzanne Dellal Center, one of the most fashionable and expensive districts in Tel Aviv, with an artistic rural atmosphere.
 In the Neve Tzedek neighborhood, you can see a variety of architectural styles such as Bauhaus, eclectic, and more including signs of Freemasons who were among the founders.

-The Neve Tzedek neighborhood, established before the establishment of Tel Aviv in 1909, by a group of Jewish families seeking to move outside of the overcrowded Jaffa.
-It should be noted that the Aaron Chelouche family moved to the area as early as 1883 when 50 families followed them in the following years but the neighborhood was officially established in 1887.
+The Neve Tzedek neighborhood was established before the establishment of Tel Aviv in 1909, by a group of Jewish families seeking to move outside of the overcrowded Jaffa.
+It should be noted that the Aaron Shlush family moved to the area as early as 1883 when 50 families followed them in the following years but the neighborhood was officially established in 1887.

 In the 1980s, the Neve Tzedek neighborhood in general (as well as the nearby Yemenite vineyard) were deserted neighborhoods and most of the buildings were deserted and the Lewinsky Seminary building collapsed.
-The girls 'school was empty except for the second floor where a theater group operated by Oded Kotler and Miki Yerushalmi operated and a small building in the girls' school complex where the Inbal dance troupe, founded by Sara Levy-Tanai, practiced.
+The girls 'school was empty except for the second floor where a theater group operated by Oded Kotler and Miki Yerushalmi operated and a small building in the girls' school complex where the Annabell dance troupe, founded by Sara Levy-Tanai.

 Made in Israel by David Tartakover

-In front of the eastern wall of the Suzanne Dellal Center plaza, wherein 1989, in preparation for the center's inauguration, Ha Man's spectacular ceramic print work, winner of the Israel Prize and resident of the neighborhood, David Tartakover, was placed.
+In front of the eastern wall of the Suzanne Dallal Center plaza, in 1989, in preparation for the center's inauguration, Haman's spectacular ceramic print work, winner of the Israel Prize and resident of the neighborhood, David Tartakover, was placed.